ronykrell/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

- Red - Red - Dark Brown - Brown - Light Brown
+ Red / Light Brown - Red / Light Brown - Black - Black - Dark Brown

 **b.
 What do you have to do to light your LED?**

 ![Push Button picture](https://github.com/ronykrell/IDD-Fa18-Lab1/blob/master/push_button.JPG "Push Button")

 Connect the 5V line to one end of the push button.
 Connect the other end to the LED and the 270 Ohm resistor.
 Finally, connect the other end of the resistor to the ground line.